 The Foundations of Mongol Military Superiority

 The Mongol army under Genghis Khan was unlike any that had existed before.
 It was not simply a horde of nomadic horsemen but a highly disciplined, professionally trained, and technologically sophisticated fighting force.
-The innovations he introduced were rooted in the steppe tradition but were systematized, scaled, and applied with unprecedented ruthlessness and strategic vision.
+The innovations he introduced were rooted in steppe tradition but were systematized, scaled, and applied with unprecedented ruthlessness and strategic vision.

 Mobility and Cavalry Tactics